kuipch/kuipch/README.md

-- 👋 Hi, I’m @kuipch
+- 👋 Hi, I’m Chris Kuipers
-- 👀 I’m interested in a lot of things
+- 👀 I’m interested in most things IT related, but also foreign languages, history and books (of all sorts).
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and javascript

 <!---
 kuipch/kuipch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.